Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-II.md

 }
 ```

-Its right there in the `offsetX` and `offsetY` where we get our coordinates within the SVG.
+It's right there in the `offsetX` and `offsetY` where we get our coordinates within the SVG.

+Note: Since Phoenix 1.5.3 and Phoenix LiveView 0.13.0 `phx-click` no longer sends its metadata along.
+See the troubleshooting section on Github on [how to fix this](https://github.com/tmw/linreg/#clicks-not-appearing).

 ## Scaling the data